Guide to Sunscreens

 1. Everyone should be applying sunscreen.
 Even though melanin in the skin can absorb some UV rays before causing damage, it will not prevent all damage or limit exposure.

-2. Check expiration date before applying.
+2. Check the expiration date before applying.
 Do not use sunscreen that is older than 2 years after it was manufactured.

 3. Apply sunscreen every day – even on cloudy days!

-5. Re-apply every 2 hours at least and more often if you are swimming or sweating.
+5. Re-apply at least every 2 hours and more often if you are swimming or sweating.